AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 and they can be converted to each other: compiling the interface contract will give you the contract `ABI`, and [abi-to-sol tool](https://gnidan.github.io/ abi-to-sol/) will convert the `ABI` back to the interface contract.

-We take `IERC721` contract, the interface contract for the `ERC721` token standard,  as an example.
+We take `IERC721` contract, the interface for the `ERC721` token standard, as an example.
 It consists of 3 events and 9 functions, which all `ERC721` contracts need to implement.
-In interface contract, each function ends with `;` instead of the function body `{ }`.
+In interface, each function ends with `;` instead of the function body `{ }`.
 Moreover, every function in interface contract is by default `virtual`, so you do not need to label function as `virtual` explicitly.

 ```solidity
 interface IERC721 is IERC165 {